 I was heading to Hirtshals to catch a ferry to Larvik Norway, which I had pre-booked so I was on the clock.
 On my way to Hirtshals, I stopped at Lindholm Høje, a Viking burial cemetery and a museum about the Vikings.

-I arrived at Lindholm Høje just before 8:00 in the morning while walking to the Viking cemetery I was meet by Tor the Lindholm Høje sheep.
+I arrived at Lindholm Høje just before 8:00 the morning while walking to the Viking cemetery I was met by Tor the Lindholm Høje sheep.

 Tor the Lindholm Høje sheep gave me permission to fly my drone.
 It was a bit rainy as the weather had gone from warm to cold and wet in two days.
 It was hard to control the drone with my mobile phone.